alentar/blockchain-based-IoT-platform-implementation/README.md

 ##echo "To create a batch invoke createBatch.js "
 node createBatch.js
 ```

 **note - All the other applications function in the same manner.
 If some errors occur during the initial configuration, delete all the resources and rerun the script.**

+**To run the application through a User Interface, check the UI directory and follow the README of blockNCK UI**